canonical/kafka-operator/docs/how-to/upgrade.md

 For highly available, stateful applications, it is often desirable to upgrade a single unit first, then pause to perform manual validations before continuing.
 If the upgrade fails, for example, due to a bug or an unforeseen version incompatibility, the impact is limited to that single unit.
 When the application is replicated across multiple nodes, this approach ensures no measurable disruption to the production service.

 Charmed Apache Kafka exposes the `pause-after-unit-refresh` configuration option to help control this pausing behavior.
-By default, this option is set to `none`, meaning that a refresh will complete without a pause for manual checks.
+Its default differs by substrate: the VM charm defaults to `none` (no pause), while the K8s charm defaults to `first` (pause once, after the first refreshed unit).

 To change refresh pausing behavior, set this configuration option **before** triggering a Juju refresh: